Lifestyle and home remediesBy Mayo Clinic Staff

 If you've received a diagnosis of Parkinson's disease, you'll need to work closely with your doctor to find a treatment plan that offers you the greatest relief from symptoms with the fewest side effects.
 Certain lifestyle changes may also help make living with Parkinson's disease easier.

-Eat a nutritionally balanced diet that contains plenty of fruits, vegetables and whole grains.
-Eating foods high in fiber and drinking an adequate amount of fluids can help prevent constipation that is common in Parkinson's disease.
+While there's no food or combination of foods proven to help in Parkinson's disease, some foods may help ease some of the symptoms.
+For example, eating foods high in fiber and drinking an adequate amount of fluids can help prevent constipation that is common in Parkinson's disease.

 A balanced diet also provides nutrients, such as omega-3 fatty acids, that may be beneficial for people with Parkinson's disease.

 Exercising may increase your muscle strength, flexibility and balance.
 Exercise can also improve your well-being and reduce depression or anxiety.

 Your doctor may suggest you work with a physical therapist to learn an exercise program that works for you.
 You may also try exercises such as walking, swimming, gardening, dancing, water aerobics or stretching.

 Parkinson's disease can disturb your sense of balance, making it difficult to walk with a normal gait.
 Exercise may improve your balance.
 These suggestions may also help:

 - Try not to move too quickly.

 - Aim for your heel to strike the floor first when you're walking.